Theodrosrun/loop-of-legends/README.md

 ## 2. Running the Application

 ### 2.1 Server
-To launch the server, use the following command:
+To launch the server, use the following command in the target folder:

 #### Windows:
 ```bash